Frequently Asked Questions

 Mayo Clinic Express Care (MCEC) offers two community walk-in clinics that provide limited-care services for minor, acute illnesses and conditions that do not require x-ray or blood work, such as acne, influenza and wart removal.
 See the complete listing of what Express Care will diagnose and treat.

 Express Care sees patients 18 months through 75 years old on a first-come, first-served basis.
 You'll need to sign up for an appointment when you arrive.
-You also can schedule a visit by logging on to Patient Online Services.
+You also can schedule a visit by logging on to your Patient Portal.

-The cost of a visit to an MCEC location is $59 but all or some of the cost may be covered by your health insurance.
+All or some of the cost of the visit may be covered by your health insurance.
 There also may be additional costs if other services, such as a throat culture, are provided.

 When should I use Express Care Online versus being seen?